Du Sengming

-Du Sengming (509–554), courtesy name Hongzhao, was a military general of the Liang dynasty during the Northern and Southern dynasties period.
+Du Sengming (509– late 554), courtesy name Hongzhao, was a military general of the Liang dynasty during the Northern and Southern dynasties period.
 Sengming and Zhou Wenyu rebelled against the Liang dynasty in 543 when their master, Lu Zixiong (盧子雄) was executed, but after he was captured by Chen Baxian, he became one of Chen's generals.
-He greatly contributed in quelling the Hou Jing Disturbance and briefly fought with Northern Qi in 554 before dying at the young age of 46.
+He greatly contributed in quelling the Hou Jing Disturbance and briefly fought with Northern Qi in 554 before dying at the young age of 46 (by East Asian reckoning).
 He, along with Zhou and Hou Andu, were considered the three key generals of Chen Baxian's rise to power.

 Early life and career

 Service under Lu Anxing

 Du Sengming was from Linze County (臨澤縣, in modern-day Gaoyou, Jiangsu) in Guangling Commandery.
 He was described as having a short stature but brave personality, excelling in both horse riding and archery.
 During the middle of the Datong era (大同, 535–546), he and his brother, Du Tianhe (杜天合), were subordinates of the Protector of Nanjiang province (南江州), Lu Anxing (盧安興).
 They helped him put down the revolts of the Liliao people and were stationed as Xin province (新洲, in modern-day Xinxing County, Guangdong) to defend the area.
 After Lu Anxing died, the brothers continued to serve his son, Lu Zixiong who took his father's position.